priyanshum143/Password-Manager/README.md

 - Open the index.html file in your web browser.

 ## Usage

-Using the Password Manager
-Open the application in your web browser.
+- Open the application in your web browser.

-Create a new account or log in if you already have an account.
+- Create a new account or log in if you already have an account.

-Add new passwords by clicking the "Add Password" or "New Entry" button.
+- Add new passwords by clicking the "Add Data" or "Generate Password" button.

-Fill in the required details, including the account name, username/email, password, and category.

-Click "Save" to store the password securely.
+- Click "Save" to store the password securely.

-You can view, edit, or delete saved passwords from the dashboard.
+- You can view, edit, or delete saved passwords from the dashboard.

-Generating Random Passwords
-Open the application in your web browser.

-Click on the "Random Password Generator" feature.

-Customize your password by choosing the desired length and character types (e.g., uppercase letters, lowercase letters, numbers, special characters).

-Click "Generate Password."

-The generated password will be displayed, and you can copy it to your clipboard for use.